arun1729/cog/README.md

 ### See who is following who and create a view of that network
 #### Note: `render()` is supported only in IPython environment like Jupyter notebook otherwise use view(..).url.
+By tagging the vertices 'from' and 'to', the resulting graph can be visualized.
 ```python
 g.v().tag("from").out("follows").tag("to").view("follows").render()